 the deepest backs one will see on a bass!
 We can easily ship

 for an easy trial.
 Has a nice, deep sound.
-Owner wants to sell
+Owner is motivated

 Emanuel Wilfer, 'Solo' model, Germany, 2011

 We are proud to introduce 2 new very unique and special models by

 the maker, Emanuel Wilfer of Möhrendorf (Bavaria) Germany.

 There are 3 generations of making in the Wilfer family and

 these are hand made, by Rolande Wilfer.
 This one is his new,